Find Affordable College Courses

 16 Yearly Graduations

 University of Idaho comes in at #4 on our list of the most popular colleges offering doctor's degrees in conservation.
 Each year, around 10,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,182 per year, while in-state graduate students, on average, pay $7,754 per year.
-For the 2020-2021 academic year, 16 doctor's degrees were handed out to conservation majors at U of I.
+The average in-state tuition for full-time undergraduates is $6,540 per year, while in-state graduate students, on average, pay $8,272 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in conservation from U of I. Of these students, 50% were women and 6% were members of underrepresented racial-ethnic groups.

 #5